 During this time, we also invite you to pray corporately with us over areas concerning our church, our local communities, and the Church around the world.
-Click the link below to download the prayer calendar.
+Click the link below to download the prayer calendar at the top of this page.

 What is fasting and why should I participate?